TheMajorTechie/HelmHUD/_posts/2024-03-18-Getting-Started-Again.md

 ---
 title: "Getting Started (again)"
 description: "After deciding to make the switch from C/C++ to MicroPython, I'm here once again to make a writeup on getting things set up and ready.
-The "example code" here is more or less the beginnings of the full project itself."
+The example code here is more or less the beginnings of the full project itself."
 authors: [Vincent]
 date: 2024-03-18
 ---